aebabis/roguelike/BACKLOG.md

   - Leap
     - should not let you jump to a solid tile
     - should not let you jump into a pit
+  - There is a small delay on the first animation; probably the animation clock not advancing until first player event.

 ## Art